TheFox/tumblr-parser/README.md

 Tired of getting sick of Tumblrs online HTML editor for custom themes?
 With Tumblr Parser you can edit a theme in your favourite HTML editor and render the output in your browser on your own/local server.
 So you can create themes for Tumblr without editing the HTML in Tumblr's online HTML editor.

+## Installation
+The preferred method of installation is via [Packagist](https://packagist.org/packages/thefox/tumblnizer) and [Composer](https://getcomposer.org/).
+Run the following command to install the package and add it as a requirement to composer.json:

+`composer.phar require "thefox/tumblnizer=0.1.*"`

 ## [Tumblr Custom Theme](http://www.tumblr.com/docs/en/custom_themes) Implementation
 ### [Basic Variables](http://www.tumblr.com/docs/en/custom_themes#basic_variables) [incomplete]
 - `{Title}`